Roman Mars (RM): This is 99% Invisible. I’m Roman Mars.

 SG: Chris told me that he had never really noticed the sound that the escalators made, until one day when he was on a bit of free jazz kick.

 CR: Having my ear trained for those sort of breath on brass kind of sounds, I think maybe turning the corner to come down the escalators one day, I thought “oh, there’s a saxophone player playing at the bottom of the metro.
 But it wasn’t that at all.
 It was just the escalators kind of like wonking and screeching away.
 I don’t know if they were always this loud.

-SG: On the escalator there’s a plastic element on the side of each step that keeps it from rubbing against the metal siding.
+SG: On the escalator, there’s a plastic element on the side of each step that keeps it from rubbing against the metal siding.
 A lubricant keeps it all running smoothly.
 But when it rains or snows, the lubrication wears off.

-CR: So what you’re hearing when you hear these kind of moaning, squawks is the steel stairs sort of rubbing up and chaffing against that plastic element when it’s gotten a little too dry.
+CR: So what you’re hearing when you hear this kind of moaning, squawks is the steel stairs sort of rubbing up and chaffing against that plastic element when it’s gotten a little too dry.
 Kind of like a beautiful, serendipitous aftershock of the wear and tear that these escalators are facing.
 It sounds like music!

 CR: Whales mating or something like that.

 SG: Whereas the escalator at U Street